-OAC 252:100-2 (Incorporation by Reference) [Applicable] This subchapter incorporates by reference applicable provisions of Title 40 of the Code of Federal Regulations.
+OAC 252:100-2 (Incorporation by Reference)

+This subchapter incorporates by reference applicable provisions of Title 40 of the Code of Federal Regulations.
 These requirements are addressed in the "Federal Regulations" section.

-OAC 252:100-3 (Air Quality Standards and Increments) [Applicable] Subchapter 3 enumerates the primary and secondary ambient air quality standards and the significant deterioration increments.
+OAC 252:100-3 (Air Quality Standards and Increments)

+Primary Standards are in Appendix E and Secondary Standards are in Appendix F of the Air Pollution Control Rules.
 At this time, all of Oklahoma is in attainment of these standards.

-OAC 252:100-5 (Registration, Emission Inventory, and Annual Operating Fees) [Applicable] Subchapter 5 requires sources of air contaminants to register with Air Quality, file emission inventories annually, and pay annual operating fees based upon total annual emissions of regulated pollutants.
-Emission inventories were submitted and fees paid for previous years as required.
+OAC 252:100-5 (Registration, Emission Inventory, and Annual Operating Fees) [Applicable] The owner or operator of any facility that is a source of air emissions shall submit a complete emission inventory annually on forms obtained from the Air Quality Division.
+An emission inventory was submitted and fees paid for previous years as required.

-OAC 252:100-8 (Permits for Part 70 Sources) [Applicable] Part 5 includes the general administrative requirements for part 70 permits.
+OAC 252:100-8 (Permits for Part 70 Sources)

+Part 5 includes the general administrative requirements for Part 70 permits.
 Any planned changes in the operation of the facility which result in emissions not authorized in the permit and which exceed the "Insignificant Activities" or "Trivial Activities" thresholds require prior notification to AQD and may require a permit modification.
 Insignificant activities mean individual emission units that either are on the list in Appendix I (OAC 252:100) or whose actual calendar year emissions do not exceed the following limits: